One More Reason Customers Don't Return To Retail Stores

 Wisdom means your salespeople need to be able to compare and contrast.
 They need to truly listen and fully understand to present your merchandise in a way that makes the complex simple.

-Without that ability, the employees will never get the chance to share all they know, and their shopper will just walk.
+Without that ability, the employees will never get to share all they know, and their shoppers will just walk.
 And when those shoppers walk, they’ll tell their friends on social media, at work, on the street, everywhere but to your face.

 And let’s face it; many salespeople won’t care that their customers walked because they’ve been there so long and had such lax management that they feel safe.